Shemaroo Entertainment: ShemarooMe

 Bollywood actor Tiger Shroff was present at the launch event of the ShemarooMe app in Mumbai.

 In February 2019, Shemaroo Entertainment launched its own video-on-demand service app called ShemarooMe, which is available for Android and iOS.
 It is also available on the web for viewers.
 The Bollywood actor Tiger Shroff was present at the launch event of this app in Mumbai.

 The OTT video streaming service primarily provides content from the company's content library including movies, TV shows, songs, etc. The content is available in languages like Hindi, Gujarati, Marathi, South Indian Languages, Dub Versions of many languages and Punjabi.

 The service follows a freemium business model.
 Some of the content is available for users to stream for free, and the rest requires a subscription to be accessed.
-It was launched in the USA in April 2019.
+It was launched in the US in April 2019.

 In July 2020, ShemarooMe announced the launch of its new on-demand movie platform called 'ShemarooMe Box Office.'
 ShemarooMe has also inked a strategic partnership with BookMyShow, India's leading entertainment destination, to ensure more cine-goers have access to the content.

+In July 2026, ShemarooMe acquired content library of Gujarati-language streaming platform, OHO Gujarati.